m-smithwick/vol-analysis-ii/README.md

 # 📊 Advanced Stock Volume Analysis Tool

-A sophisticated Python tool for analyzing stock accumulation and distribution patterns using advanced volume indicators and visual signal detection.
+A sophisticated Python tool for analyzing stock accumulation and distribution patterns using advanced volume indicators and visual signal detection, with news influence analysis capabilities.

 ## 🚀 Features